SkowronPiotr/sklep/README.md

-# In this project I use: Python, HTML and CSS
+# In this project I use: Python/Django, HTML and CSS

 It's a shop website where you can post items, edit them and delete.